 A stage musical

-- Subverted; the "dealer" just wants Ren to get caught with contraband.
+- The Aggressive Drug Dealer: Subverted.
+The "dealer" just wants Ren to get caught with contraband.

 - Angry Dance: To the max in the warehouse.